 High quality liquid assets and other investments include fixed income and money market fund investments.
-During the year ended December 31, 2022, these have been classified at amortized cost as a result of a change in business model to hold the assets to maturity.
-During the year ended December 31, 2021, these were previously classified at fair value through other comprehensive income.
+These have been classified at amortized cost as a result of the Credit Union's business model to hold the assets to maturity.

 Derivatives

 The Credit Union periodically enters into derivative contracts to manage financial risks associated with movements in fair value and interest rates.
 The Credit Union does not enter into derivative financial instruments for trading or speculative purposes.